jkub6/jcc/README.md

 * Does not currently short circuit logical operations
 * currently only scope for compounds, functions, and files
 * Need to add for if? <- add test
+* Continnue in for loops may be broken <- add test

 ## Compiler Reference Documents